-Description: The City has developed and maintains an updated storm sewer system outfall map showing all stormwater outfalls discharging to the waters of the Commonwealth, points of discharge, pipes, catch basins, and inlets.
+Description: The City has developed and maintains an updated MS4 outfall map showing all stormwater outfalls discharging to the waters of the Commonwealth, points of discharge, pipes, catch basins, and inlets.
 Periodic quality assurance and quality control is performed as needed.
-Associated with the map is a table for all outfalls.
+Associated with the map is the outfall information table.